nickanderson/nickanderson.github.io/content/post/how-i-org-in-2024/index.md

 Other applications that I used on mobile that deserve mention:

 Logseq
 : I really liked how daily files are featured.
 I missed a capture capability.
 I disliked how the share to target is not stable.
 It shared to the insertion point.
 So if the app was open in the background that share might have gone to some random place I stopped writing.
 It was convenient at times, but other times very inconvenient.
 I didn't love the editing interface.
 Everything was a headline, so it's a bit ugly when I come to the file in Emacs.
 I mostly used it in experiments to help a colleague get more from their use.
+Unfortunately, it seems they are shifting to a db first model so it's futures alignment with my priorities were in question.

 Metanote
 : I didn't see other people mention this one often.
 I had found it to be a bit slow but the editing UI was not bad.
 Also, it had a few capture templates as well as Agenda.